deltaforce1996/catcar_wash_service_app/catcar_wash_service_serve/src/apis/devices/README.md

 - **ADMIN/SUPER_ADMIN roles**: Can set status for any device

 If a USER tries to set status for a device they don't own, they will receive a "Device not found or access denied" error.

+## Features

+- **Performance Optimization**: Use `exclude_all_ref_table=true` to skip reference table joins for faster response times
+- **Permission-based Access Control**:
+  - Users with `USER` permission can only access devices they own
+  - Users with other permission types can access all devices
+  - Automatic filtering based on authenticated user's permissions
+- **Search Functionality**: Supports both general search and specific field filtering
+- **Pagination**: Built-in pagination with configurable page size
+- **Reference Table Control**: Can exclude owner and registered_by information for better performance

 ## Data Types